roberthowton/academic-kickstart/content/course-illusion/_index.md

 ### Required Texts

 You are not required to purchase any text for this course.
-All required readings will be posted to Blackboard and shared via the Google Chat room.
+All required readings will be posted to Blackboard and shared via the Google Chat room (see below).

 ### Additional Materials

-Students looking for additional study materials are encouraged to consult the [Stanford Encyclopedia of Philosophy](plato.stanford.edu).
+Students looking for additional study materials are encouraged to consult the [Stanford Encyclopedia of Philosophy <i class="fas fa-external-link-alt"></i>](https://plato.stanford.edu).

 ## Course Policies